sinanyuzgulec/CollatzConjecture/README.md

 # CollatzConjecture

-pieces of code I developed to explore and observe the Collatz Conjecture
+pieces of code to explore and observe the Collatz Conjecture

 What is Collatz Conjecture?